albertojulian/mada-driver-assistant/README.md

 - **event driven actions**: respond to one or more events that correspond to some kind of risk or danger.
 An example can be warning the driver that current speed is greater than that in a detected speed limit sign.
 - **driver request initiated actions**: respond to a speech request from the driver.
 An example could be checking if there is a safety distance from a bus in front.
-Those requests are sent to an SLM in the Planner which can select a function to be called.
+Those requests establish a session with the Driver Agent Graph, which can call one or more functions to satisfy the request.

 ### Text to Speech
 Text to Speech functionality is currently very simple: